 - Direct investment: Investing directly in the commodity

-- Futures contracts: Using commodity futures contracts to invest in the commodity
+- Derivative contracts: Using commodity derivative contracts to trade in the commodity

 - Commodity ETFs: Buying shares of ETFs (Exchange-Traded Funds)